quintel/documentation/docs/api/intro.md

 This is the standard version of the ETM.
 Features area generally complete, well-tested, and ready to be used by the general public.
 We aim for the production environment to be available 24-hours a day and 365-days a year, except during occasional, short periods while we perform updates.

-We intend to store [protected scenarios](scenario-basics.md#protected-scenarios) created on the production server forever.
+We intend to store [read-only scenarios](scenario-basics.md#read-only-scenarios) created on the production server forever.

 #### Staging